Ain. — v. 121-128

 When going through depression or anxiety or severe danger or grief, I definitely want to see and to know that what is happening is not without meaning.
 I want to see justice.
 I want to see some sort of resolution that will make the suffering valuable.
 I don’t mind suffering if I can know that myself or others will not be destroyed by it and will even gain from it somehow.
 Yet sometimes the Lord withholds our validations for a time.
 Sometimes, he allows us to form trust by changing what we mean by “sight”.

 The psalmist in AIN (“eye”, v.
 121-128) was going through just such a time.
 I know what it is to wait on the Lord for answers to the grief in my heart.
 The psalmist had God’s Word to lean on and he had leaned on it heavily.
-God says that not all that is seen with the physical eye is all the truth.
+God says that not all that is seen with the physical eye is truth.
 We must be made to see past mortal sight.
 Sight must yield to faith.

 There comes a time when the enemy has hacked one down so brutally that one fears his or her very intelligence is losing ground.
 All sight is lost by the abuse.
 Things don’t add up like they should.
 Lost for words to explain one just doesn’t try.
 In another metaphor, one is thrown overboard and lashed by the whipping of a gale on a vast and limitless sea, giving in, giving up, losing grip on what it means to trust in God or His Word.
 “How long, O LORD?” suddenly has new depth of meaning, but no new answers.